ENCCS/julia-intro/content/overview.rst

         y
     end

-One can also specify types of the individual fields (but we can't redefine structs, try running this code!):
+One can also specify types of individual fields (but we can't redefine structs, try running this code!):

 .. code-block:: julia